jarelleboac/survey-engine/server/README.md

 ```

 ### No Docker
-- For development, use:
+- For development, use the following to have nodemon watch for changes:

 ```
-npm run dev
+npm run watch:dev
 ```

+## Credits
+- Huge thanks to https://www.robinwieruch.de/minimal-node-js-babel-setup/ for the initial Babel setup after using `require` syntax failed while importing from `../common`.